MaterializeInc/materialize/doc/user/content/sql/drop-index.md

 `IF EXISTS` | Do not return an error if the named index doesn't exist.
 _index&lowbar;name_ | The name of the index you want to remove.
 `CASCADE` | Remove the index and its dependent objects.
-`RESTRICT` |  Remove the index, converting the materialized view to a non-materialized view. _(Default.)_
+`RESTRICT` |  Remove the index. _(Default.)_

 ## Details

 ### Indexes and materialized views

-If you drop the only index on a materialized view, it becomes a non-materialized view.
-For more details on non-materialized views, see [`CREATE VIEW`](../create-view).

 ### Primary indexes

-By default, materialized views only have one index, which we call the "primary index," and which stores the result set of the materialized view's embedded `SELECT` statement.
+By default, materialized views only have one index, which we call the "primary index", and which stores the result set of the materialized view's embedded `SELECT` statement.
 You can identify the primary index by its name, which follows the format `<view name>_primary_idx`.

 This primary index doesn't follow the constraints for typical for primary indexes in traditional databases; it is simply the first index created on a view.
+Please keep in mind the following constraints:

-However, if you remove the primary index, you will not be able to query any columns not included in another index for the materialized view.
+* If you remove the primary index, you will not be able to query any columns that are not included in another index for the view.
+* If the primary index is the **only** index on the view, you will not be able to query any columns at all and the materialized view will become a non-materialized view.
+For more details on non-materialized views, see [`CREATE
+VIEW`](../create-view).

 If you remove the primary index and want to recreate it: